 - They help in maintaining healthy cell membranes.
 The brain contains large amounts of essential fats.

 - Functions in the synthesis of steroid hormones, such as estrogen and testosterone.

-- Fats helps in the absorption of fat soluble vitamins- vitamins A, D, E, and K, the so-called fat-soluble vitamins.
+- Fats help in the absorption of fat-soluble vitamins – vitamins A, D, E, and K, the so-called fat-soluble vitamins.
 It transfers the vitamins through the bloodstream to various parts of the body.

 - Fats also fills up fat cells and insulates your body to help keep you warm.

 See Also: 10 Cool Health Benefits Of Avocados

 With popular health calls to cut down on fats, the commonly misunderstood nutrient is substituted for carbohydrates which exposes human health to same dreaded heart health risks it set out to avoid.

 It was also found that those who consume refined sugar and processed meals have a 28% higher risk of early death.
 It proposes that sourcing about 35% of energy from fat is the best.

 Meanwhile, it is not disputed that saturated fats have been found to be the cause of obesity, increased bad cholesterol and other heart diseases.

 There are saturated fats (solid at room temperature) and unsaturated fats (liquid a room temperature).
 While saturated fatty food sources may pose a health danger, it is recommended that the unsaturated fats be used more.